Job Applicant Privacy Notice

 Information about your entitlement to work in the UK

-We may collect this information in a variety of ways, e.g. data might be contained in application forms, letters, CVs, etc. or obtained from your passport, other forms of identity document, collected through interviews or other forms of review/assessment.
+This information may be collected in a variety of ways, e.g. data might be contained in application forms, letters, CVs, phone-calls etc. or obtained from your passport &/or other forms of identity document collected through interviews or other forms of review/assessment.

 We will also collect personal data about you from third parties, such as references supplied by former employers.
-We will only seek information from such third parties if we make you an offer of employment and will inform you that we are doing so.
+Note: we will only seek information from such third parties if we make you an offer of employment and will inform you that we are doing so.

 Why do we need to process personal data?